OctopusDeploy/blog/blog/2019-09/cake/index.md

 ### Tasks

 Tasks define your build process.
-They are analogous to build steps in your traditional CI project or pipeline.
+They are analogous to build steps in your traditional Continuous Integration (CI) project or pipeline.

 Let's take a look at our first task, `Clean`.
 We define it with the `Task` method and provide a name.
 Then we use the `Does` method to define what this task does.
 In this case, we're cleaning our publish and package directories and then calling `DotNetCoreClean` for our projects.